lucianpls/mod_convert/README.md

 ## SkippedLevels N
 - Optional, defaults to 0.
 How many levels at the top of the overview pyramid are not counted

+## DataType Type
+- Optional, defaults to Byte.
+JPEG and PNG support Byte and UInt16

 # Directives that appear in the main configuration only